hrispm/advanced-ads-visual-composer/readme.txt

 Each of them corresponds to the according element in Advanced Ads.
 You only need to enter the ids/slug of that element to show it in Visual Composer.

+All elements are also grouped into the _Ads_ tab.

 **Where to find the IDs?**

 Ads: Open the ad edit screen and stop the Wizard, if active.
 You should now see the Ad Id below the ad title.